KAI-EN butoh artist, based in Stockholm, Sweden

 For more info visit: suenbutohcompany.net

-Butoh is (still) radical - not so much because it challenges our conceptions of beauty or normality - as it is often described as ”grotesque”, etc - but rather because, through its intense examination of the bodily experience, on a very deep level it explores the conditions of our existence in this world.
+Butoh is still radical - not only because it challenges our conception of beauty - as it is often described as ”grotesque” etc - but rather because, through its intense examination of the bodily experience, on a very deep level it explores the conditions of our existence in this world.

 Photo © Björnola Lind and KAI-EN Butoh Company 2014